mdegans/substream/README.md

-    Please be careful with these credentials as cloud resources can be expensive, so make to store them securely if you do store them at all, and make sure all buckets are deleted manually _even if the app reports they have been successfully deleted_.
+    Please be careful with these credentials as cloud resources can be expensive, so make to store them securely if you do store them at all, and make sure all project buckets are deleted manually _even if the app reports they have been successfully deleted_.

 Full Usage:
 ```shell